-Organ and Tissue Donation.
-If you are an organ donor, we may disclose PHI to an organ procurement organization.
+Subject to the requirements of applicable law, we may make the following other types of uses and disclosures of your PHI: Organ and Tissue Donation.
+If you are an organ donor, we may disclose your PHI to an organ procurement organization.
 Military Personnel.
-If you are a member of the armed forces, we may release PHI about you, as required by military authorities.
+If you are a member of the armed forces, we may release PHI about you as required by military authorities.
 We may also release health information about foreign military personnel to appropriate foreign military authorities.

 Worker's Compensation.
-We may disclose health information about your work-related illness or injury to comply with worker's compensation laws.
+We may disclose your PHI for programs that provide benefits for work-related illness or injury, or to comply with worker's compensation laws.

 Public Health Activities.
-We routinely disclose information about you for public health activities to:
+We may disclose your PHI for public health activities, including disclosures to:

 - Prevent or control disease, injury or disability - Report births and deaths - Report child abuse or neglect - Persons under the jurisdiction of the Food & Drug Administration for activities related to product safety and quality and to report problems with medications or products - Notify people who may have been exposed to a disease or are at risk of contracting or spreading a disease - Notify government agencies if we believe an adult has been the victim of abuse, neglect, or domestic violence.
-We will only make this disclosure if the patient agrees or when required by law
+We will only make this disclosure of adult abuse if the patient agrees or when required by law.